DAT250-Project-Groups-12-H2020/app-rest/README.md

 Based on <https://github.com/gladius/firebase-spring-boot-rest-api-authentication>, and <https://firebase.google.com/docs/admin/setup#java>

+## Rabbit MQ

+You have to run either run `docker-compose up` in terminal when standing in this folder, or run the `RabbitMQ` run configuration in intellij.

 ## Spotless

 This project is using spotless to make sure the code format does not deviate between each user.